 How do other universities respond to Student Conduct?

-What resources are available on campus to support my son or daughter?
+What resources are available on campus to support my student?

 USD has many valuable services that are designed to help students manage the conduct related challenges they face during their college career.
 We would be happy to discuss them more with you but some for consideration are: